Read our tips for visiting Ephesus, the best-preserved of Turkey’s remarkable array of ancient cities and classical ruins

 The great city was built in the 10th century BC during the Classical Greek era and began to flourish after it came under the control of the Roman Republic in 129 BC.
 It’s estimated that the population of the city was at one point between 33,000 and 56,000 people.

-So prosperous was Ephesus that its centrepiece, the marble Temple of Artemis, was once the biggest temple on Earth and one of the Seven Wonders of the Ancient World.
+So prosperous was Ephesus that its centrepiece, the marble Temple of Artemis, one of the original Seven Wonders of the World and once the largest temple on Earth.
 Today, the temple is a shadow of its former glory after being completely rebuilt three times before its eventual destruction during a raid by the Goths, an East Germanic tribe, in 401 AD.

 2. PLAN YOUR VISIT